Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Gracias.

-— Miguel de Cervantes (1547-1616) “was an Early Modern Spanish writer widely regarded as the greatest writer in the Spanish language and one of the world’s pre-eminent novelists.
-He is best known for his novel Don Quixote,” (Wikipedia) which was referenced indirectly in episode seven at 16:15.
+• Miguel de Cervantes (1547-1616) “was an Early Modern Spanish writer widely regarded as the greatest writer in the Spanish language and one of the world’s pre-eminent novelists.
+He is best known for his novel Don Quixote” (Wikipedia), which came up briefly in the post for episode seven.

-— Madrid is the capital and most populous city of Spain.
-Although Rory tells Richard, “Thank you,” in unaccented Spanish, Alexis Bledel has Latin American heritage (her father is Argentinian, and her mother was raised in Mexico), and Spanish is her first language.
+• Although Rory tells Richard, “Thank you,” in Spanish with a US accent, Alexis Bledel has Latin American heritage (her father is Argentinian, and her mother was raised in Mexico), and Spanish is her first language.

-Episode context: The town troubadour sings and plays an acoustic guitar while crossing a street.
+The town troubadour (played by Grant-Lee Phillips) plays his song “Beautiful Dreamers” while crossing a street.
 He passes Luke and Lorelai as they unload paint cans from Luke’s truck.

 RORY: What is it, a Harley?